Aftercare

 In people with bilateral retinoblastoma, one copy of the RB gene is usually defective in all body cells.

 This means that there is one healthy copy of the RB gene and one defective copy in each cell.
+In the cell, the RB protein is responsible for preventing the cell from dividing indefinitely (“stop signal”).

 In people with the bilateral form of retinoblastoma, only one gene produces this protein – in healthy people, two genes produce this protein.